 (Baptism, Eucharist and Ministry, World Council of Churches, 1982)

-Adult baptisims celebrated on Easter Eve.
-More information about preparing for Adult baptism, confirmation or reaffirmation of baptismal vows can be found in the “Formation” section on the Adult page of the Learn and Grow area of the site.
+Adult baptisms are celebrated on Easter Eve.
+For more information about preparing for Adult baptism, confirmation reception or reaffirmation of baptismal vows can be found in the Formation Program page.

 The sacrament of marriage, or a holy union, is a covenant between two people entered into before God in the church.
 It is never seen as a private event, and for that reason weddings take place in the presence of Christian witnesses and guests.
 It is a lifelong commitment by two people to love, honor and cherish one another through life in faithfulness and true godliness.

-At least one person must be a baptized member of the Church of St. Luke in the Fields.
-Persons desiring to marry or have their civil marriage blessed must contact one of the priests to begin preparation and to ascertain a date that is available.
+At least one person must be baptized.
+Persons desiring to marry or have their civil marriage blessed must contact one of the clergy to begin preparation and to ascertain a date that is available.
 In general the preparation must begin at least six months before the date of the ceremony.
 There will be a minimum of three meetings between the couple and the priest.
 Often there are four or five meetings.
-If either person has been married previously, the couple must secure the permission of the Episcopal Bishop of New York for the wedding to proceed.
+If either person has been married previously, proof of certificate of divorce will be necessary.

 During a funeral service, a casket or urn is present, and the funeral home will contact the church to make arrangements for the service.
 A loved one's remains are not necessary for a memorial service, though sometimes an urn is present.
 The service may be scheduled shortly after death or at the convenience of the family.
 The Holy Eucharist is normally part of the funeral service.

-Burial: If you wish a member of the clergy to lead a burial service at the graveside, please schedule this in advance.
+If you wish a member of the clergy to lead a burial service at the graveside, please schedule this in advance.
 St. Luke’s does not have a graveyard.
 There is a columbarium (niches for funeral urns to be stored) in the church.
-For more information about the columbarium, please contact the Business Manager, Maureen Doyle at 212-924-0562 or, firstname.lastname@example.org.
+For more information about the columbarium, please contact , Fr.
+William Ogburn at